-The leukapheresis procedure will be performed at the Apheresis and Infusion Clinic on 3 Ravdin at the Hospital of the University of Pennsylvania.
+When you have a leukapheresis, the procedure will be performed at the Apheresis and Infusion Clinic on 3 Ravdin at the Hospital of the University of Pennsylvania.
 The procedure will take about 2 hours and the full visit will last about 3 hours.
 You will have to remain in a semi-reclining or reclining position for the most of this time.